 Staying In Lincoln?

 If you’re staying in Lincoln and fancy treating yourself why not book a bespoke Aromatherapy Massage?
-Mandarin Therapies has been trading since 1993 and provides a fully mobile service in the comfort of your own hotel room.
-Fully insured and professional with couch, towels, pillows and a large range of essential oils.
-Why not let the salon come to you?
-The last appointments start around 9.30pm with daytime appointments available too.
+Mandarin Therapies has been trading since 1991 and provides a fully mobile service in the comfort of your own hotel room.